-PCA-NJ is exempt from Federal income taxes under Section 501(c)(3) of the Internal Revenue Code.
-Accordingly, no provision for income taxes has been recorded in the statements of activities.
-PCA-NJ follows the accounting pronouncement dealing with uncertain tax positions.
-PCA-NJ had no unrecognized tax benefits at June 30, 2017 or 2016.
+PCA-NJ is exempt from Federal income taxes under Section 501(c)(3) of the Internal Revenue Code, unless PCA-NJ generates unrelated business income.
+For the years ending June 30, 2018 and 2017, the Organization has recognized an accrual for estimated taxes due in the amount of \$9,655 and \$0, respectively.
+PCA-NJ follows the accounting pronouncement regarding uncertain tax positions.
+PCA-NJ had no unrecognized tax benefits at June 30, 2018 or 2017.
 There was no tax related interest or penalties included in the financial statements presented.